momonoski55555/momo_CoopMod/README.md

 **53** : Network Path Not Found (not applicable for local pipes).

 # Disclaimer:
-**this mod is still in very early development** this mod has alot of aspects that are unfinished
+**this mod is still in very early development** this mod has alot of aspects that are unfinished.

 ## AI
 initially the project was made by hand. then i used ai when it became confusing to fix issues (thats why the code looks like ai code i had a lot of issues). i used ai to make the pipe code.